MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-cloud-hybrid-searchroadmap.md

 - The [accounts](/SharePoint/hybrid/accounts-needed-for-hybrid-configuration-and-testing) that are needed in a SharePoint Server hybrid environment, a search account for cloud hybrid search in SharePoint Server, and a managed account for default content access in SharePoint Server.
 Ensure that the account for default content access has at least read access to the content to crawl.

-- Your company's or organization's SharePoint Online portal URL, such as https://\<yourtenantname\>.sharepoint.com
+- Your company's or organization's SharePoint portal URL, such as https://\<yourtenantname\>.sharepoint.com

 - The search architecture plan you made for cloud hybrid search.

-- If you'll use the [Hybrid picker in the SharePoint Online admin center](hybrid-picker-in-the-sharepoint-online-admin-center.md) wizard to help you configure, ensure that the application farm that hosts the SharePoint Server Central Administration website has [.NET 4.6.3](https://www.microsoft.com/download/details.aspx?id=53321) installed.
+- If you'll use the [Hybrid picker in the SharePoint admin center](hybrid-picker-in-the-sharepoint-online-admin-center.md) wizard to help you configure, ensure that the application farm that hosts the SharePoint Server Central Administration website has [.NET 4.6.3](https://www.microsoft.com/download/details.aspx?id=53321) installed.

 - If you'll use the **CreateCloudSSA.ps1** and **Onboard-CloudHybridSearch.ps1** Microsoft PowerShell scripts to help you configure, find them in the [Microsoft Download Center](https://go.microsoft.com/fwlink/?LinkId=717902).
 You'll also need the [Microsoft Online Services Sign-In Assistant for IT Professionals RTW](https://go.microsoft.com/fwlink/?LinkID=286152) and the [Azure Active Directory Module for Windows PowerShell](https://www.powershellgallery.com/packages/MSOnline/1.1.183.8).